z0ph/aws-pet-project-template/README.md

 # Pet Project Template

-This repository is tooling for creating lighting fast AWS Pet Projects.
+This repository contain tooling for creation lighting fast AWS Pet Projects.

-## Description
+## How to use it

+In order to create a new pet project on AWS, lets fork this project and customize it for your needs.

 - Makefile: type `make` to get help
 - Template: Cloudformation, Terraform